 Canarias Tradicional has very bright and strong smell, much more pronounced than any Argentine yerba mate.
-Aroma of this mate consists of typical mate notes, such as dried plums, wood and hay.
-Canarias Tradicional is dried with smoke from burning wood and I can definitely sense that slight smokiness, although, the smoke is not very overpowering in the nose of this mate.
+Aroma of this yerba mate consists of typical notes, such as dried plums, wood and hay.
+Canarias Tradicional is dried with smoke from burning wood and I can definitely sense that slight smokiness, although, the smoke is not very overpowering in the nose of this yerba mate.

 Canarias Tradicional is a classical example of Uruguayan yerba mate with a very fine and powdery cut.
 Leaves and stems are ground into the fluffy and even product that reminds of a Brazilian erva mate.
 No wonder, because even though Canarias is an Uruguayan yerba mate brand, they outsource their production to Brazil.

 Unlike erva mate, Canarias has a much less saturated color, which comes from much longer aging process — the manufacturer claims that Canarias tradicional is aged for 4 to 6 months to develop its unique flavor and grayish color.

 Canarias Tradicional is usually the first Uruguayan yerba mate for many people, and many of them tend to struggle with preparation of this yerba mate.
 The powdery nature of Canarias makes it very easy for beginners to clog their bombilla, so you need to know what you are doing when drinking Uruguayan mate.

 The general idea is to know when and how to use your bombilla.
 You need to use the physical properties of powdery yerba to your advantage, because when it gets wet it turns into cement-like mass.
 If you will never mold the mountain of yerba it will completely surround and clog your bombilla and it will be almost impossible to drink this mate.
 If you will disturb it too often then you will have a mouthful of small yerba particles on every sip.